Everything You Need to Know About Your Wedding Party and Their Responsibilities

-In traditional wedding circles, this guy fronts most of the cash -- that's no small feat.
+Traditionally, with the bride's parents' paying for the bulk of the wedding, the father of the bride fronts most of the budget.
 In addition, brides' dads have picked up additional to-dos along the way.
-Dad's chores might include airport duty, coordinating maps/directions to the wedding site, scouting potential wedding reception venues, doling out tips to wedding day staff, and a variety of toasting and hosting tasks.
+Dad's chores might include airport duty, coordinating maps/directions to the wedding site, scouting potential wedding reception venues, doling out tips to wedding day staff and a variety of toasting and hosting tasks.

 Father of the Groom

 He used to get away with fading into the woodwork, but nowadays he's suited up for action.
 In terms of cost contribution, the groom's dad traditionally pays for a few major items, notably the rehearsal dinner.
-He might also fulfill numerous dancing, toasting, and "manly" obligations (i.e., escort elderly women, move tables, address problematic service).
-It's nice, too, if he checks in with the bride's dad occasionally to offer moral support.
+He might also fulfill numerous dancing, toasting and other obligations (escorting guests, move tables, address problematic service).
+It's nice too if he checks in with the his son's partner's family occasionally to offer support.